Frequently Asked Questions

 Actinium Pharmaceuticals is sponsoring this multi-center clinical trial.

-The total number of patients enrolled in this clinical trial will be approximately 150.
+The total number of AML patients enrolled in this clinical trial will be approximately 150.
 Your doctor can provide additional details about the SIERRA Trial.
 Please click here to download/print details of the SIERRA Trial to review with your doctor.

-Click here to see the list of participating sites.
+Visit our contact a study location page to see the list of participating sites.